amohant4/amohant4.github.io/_posts/2019-01-29-Learning-Rate-Deep_learning.markdown

 ---
 layout: post
 comments: true
-title:  "Learning Rate in Deep Learning"
+title:  "The Subtle Art of Fixing and Modifying Learning Rate for Deep Neural Network Training."
-excerpt: "An introduction to learning rate hyper parameter used in deep neural network training. "
+excerpt: "An introduction to learning rate hyper parameter.
+Methods and principles behind the procedures to find a good starting learning rate and adapt it over the course of training."
 date:   2019-01-29 05:04:00
 mathjax: true
 ---